pact-foundation/pact.io/getting_started/verifying_pacts.md

 ## Verifying Pacts from a Pact Broker

 If you are verifying a pact from a Pact Broker, you can configure your verification tool to publish the verification results back to the broker.
 This massively increases the value you get from using Pact, because sharing the contracts is only half the story - you also need to share the verification results so that the communication loop between the consumer and provider teams is complete.
-Your contract won't give you any confidence about deploying your consumer unless you know it's been verified successfully.
+Your contract won't give you any confidence about deploying your consumer unless you know it has been verified successfully.

 Refer to the configuration documentation for your Pact implementation language for information on how to configure verification publishing.